Vantage Point Media House

 Being sporty and outdoorsy types, the Vantage Point crew love living and working in the Bay of Quinte region and say being located in Belleville has not been a hindrance in any way to the growth and development of their company.

 “If anything, it’s a major benefit, for a lot of reasons.
 We do have a lot of creative people we can find by literally just walking down the street.
 We have other great video production companies and marketing companies locally.
 And obviously the overhead is much lower than it would be in Toronto.
-Our placement doesn’t matter because we’re shooting in Span or British Columbia, Mexico or Panama and Florida, so being in Toronto would not help that at all.
+Our placement doesn’t matter because we’re shooting in Spain or British Columbia, Mexico or Panama and Florida, so being in Toronto would not help that at all.
 I think the only downside I can possibly think of is the two-hour drive to the airport,” said Cooper.

-Besides Vantage Point Media House, Cooper and his wife Jodi, and Howsam and his Wife Kirstin Wight-Howsam have created a passion project called Five Year Plan, which has already produced one acclaimed short horror film, Mercy, and is in pre-production for a second called The Woodsmen.
+Besides Vantage Point Media House, Cooper and his wife Jodi, and Howsam and his wife Kirstin Wight-Howsam have created a passion project called Five Year Plan, which has already produced one acclaimed short horror film, Mercy, and is in pre-production for a second called The Woodsmen.

 “Mercy did really well.
 I don’t want to say better than expected because we hoped it would do really well, but we were pleasantly surprised.
 It went to festivals all over the world and the critical reviews for it were outstanding.
 And the reason why we do horror is because it’s something we really love and it’s a lot of fun.
 It’s a genre that allows us to show all sorts of different filmmaking elements too.
 It’s also not super stressful.
 It’s an after-work project that we need to set aside a lot of time in our lives to do, so it might as well be a lot of fun,” said Cooper.